farirpgs/fari-games/_games/charge-rpg.md

 ### Worse Position

 **_You missed your shot, now they know where you are.
-They initially trusted you, but know they have some doubts and will be watching you more closely._**
+They initially trusted you, but now they have some doubts and will be watching you more closely._**

 This consequence represents losing control of the situation.
 The action carries you into a more dangerous **position**.